Pompeii: Vesuvius' legacy and warning

 Pompeii and Herculaneum in the Bay of Naples were destroyed but also preserved by an eruption of Mt.
 Vesuvius, as searingly hot avalanches of ash overran them.
 Pompeii, a UNESCO World Heritage Site, was buried to a depth of only 4m and an exploration of its excavated streets and buildings can teach us much about the Roman way of life.
 Herculaneum, buried to a depth of 20m, presented a more challenging excavation but has preserved taller buildings and while a smaller site, is an extremely dramatic one.

-Mt.
-Vesuvius still looms over, and threatens, one of the most densely populated areas of Europe.
-David uses his geology background to examine the likelihood of it erupting again and what the consequences would be.
-An assessment of the emergency evacuation plans is combined with his knowledge of other volcanic areas to provide worrying insights.
+But Mt.
+Vesuvius still looms over all, and threatens one of the most densely populated areas of Europe, making it the most dangerous volcano in the world.
+David uses his geology background to examine the likelihood of it erupting again, what the consequences would be, and assesses the emergency evacuation plans.

-Grand Canyon - Montserrat volcanoes - Canadian wilderness - Botswana & the Okavango Delta - New Zealand - Utah and Arizona - Antarctica - Iceland - My Exploding World - Dolomites: the killing mountains - Expedition planning
+Grand Canyon - Etna and Aeolian Islands - Montserrat volcanoes - Canadian wilderness - Botswana & the Okavango Delta - New Zealand - Utah and Arizona - Antarctica - Iceland - My Exploding World - Hawaii - Expedition planning